 ## Description

-The Neotec initiative is proposed in response to the demand of "Telecom Cloud Service Providers (TCSPs)".
-In the rapidly evolving landscape of cloud computing, the performance of cloud services delivery of TCSPs heavily relies on the efficient management and coordination between the clouds, particularly numerous telecom edge clouds where services are hosted, and the network infrastructures that interconnect them.
+In the rapidly evolving landscape of cloud computing, the performance of cloud services delivery of Telecom Cloud Service Providers (TCSPs) heavily relies on the efficient management and coordination between the cloud infrastructures.
+In particular, there are challenges in coordinating the management of the various telecom edge clouds, where services are hosted, and the network infrastructures that interconnect them.

-Telecom edge cloud delivers compute processing, storage, networks (e.g. fixed, mobile access) and other computing resources closer to the location (e.g. customer premises or adjacent data centers (DCs)) where user application and connectivity of strict Service Level Objective(SLO) can be achieved.
-But the telecom edge clouds could have different types of processing resources (CPU, GPU, FPGA, etc.), and the smaller resource capacity than the traditional DCs.
-Furthermore, cloud and network resources are typically managed independently, which poses some challenges:
+Telecom edge cloud delivers compute processing, storage, networks (e.g., fixed or mobile access) and other computing resources closer to the customer locations (e.g. customer premises or adjacent data centers (DCs)) to fulfill Service Level Objectives (SLOs) of user applications and connectivity.
+However, the telecom edge clouds could have different types of processing resources (CPU, GPU, FPGA, etc.), and be dimensioned with less resource capacity compared to a conventional DCs.
+Also, cloud and network resources are typically managed independently, which poses some challenges:

-Without visibility into network SLO status and available resources, cloud orchestrators struggle to ensure that the deployment of service function instances in edge DCs meets the customer network's strict SLO requirements, e.g. SD-WAN and SASE functions, AI/ML algorithms applications.
+Without visibility into network SLOs status and available resources, cloud orchestrators struggle to ensure that the deployment of service function instances in edge DCs meets the customer network's strict SLO requirements, e.g., SD-WAN and SASE functions, and AI/ML algorithms applications.

 When service function instances are scaled up or down, relocated, or when traffic matrices between service functions change, the network remains unaware and is unable to promptly adjust its resources to accommodate these changes.

-The network is unaware of the traffic characteristics of telecom edge cloud applications, which reduces service performance.
-Take the AI-cluster training case an example, without obtaining flow tables (e.g. IP addresses, volume or timeframe, etc.) from service orchestrator, the overall capability of the network is constrained by the slowest flow, which leads to uneven load distribution and low network throughput.
+The network is unaware of the traffic characteristics of telecom edge cloud applications, which might reduce service performance.
+Take the AI-cluster training case an example, without obtaining some flow characteristics (e.g., IP addresses, volume, or timeframe) from service orchestrators, the overall capability of the network is constrained by the slowest flow, which leads to uneven load distribution and low network throughput.

-In such a situation, the Neotec initiative focuses on introducing a cloud-aware service orchestrator and to investigate the interfaces between the cloud-aware service orchestrator and existing network controllers, as well as cloud orchestrators.
-Specifically, this interface supports the following functions:
+The Neotec WG focuses on introducing a cloud-aware service orchestrator and investigating the interfaces between the cloud-aware service orchestrators and existing network controllers, as well as cloud orchestrators.
+Specifically, these interfaces support the following functions:

-Dynamical adjustment of load-balancing policies, effective load-balancing policy is essential to guarantee the end-to-end performance and maximize the overall throughput for certain flows among edge clouds during a specific time span.
+Dynamical adjustment of load-balancing policies: Effective load-balancing policy is essential to guarantee the end-to-end performance and maximize the overall throughput for certain flows among edge clouds during a specific time span.

-Edge cloud resource abstraction and exposure, this is to expose the metrics of cloud to the network to assist it in making decisions, for this purpose, the original computing metrics collected from cloud system, e.g. Kubernetes or OpenStack, are transformed into ones that can be understood by the network.
+Edge cloud resource abstraction and exposure: Exposing the cloud metrics to the network to assist the network in making decisions.
+For example, the computing metrics collected from cloud systems (e.g. Kubernetes or OpenStack) are transformed into ones that can be understood by the network.

-Inter-edge cloud network functions and status interfaces exposure, for example, expose its topology and connectivity performance status to the Cloud Service Orchestrator for service deployment, such as the status of service functions associated with VPNs, as well as the status of SD-WAN and SASE.
+Inter-edge cloud network functions and status interfaces exposure: For example, expose the network topology and connectivity performance status to the cloud service orchestrators for service placement selection and deployment, such as the status of service functions associated with VPNs, as well as the status of SD-WAN and SASE.

 With this interface, distinct approaches existing in both compute and network domains can be reconciled.